Aluminum hull sailing yacht safety above all

 It is precisely in unforeseen situations that aluminum provides greater safety and peace of mind.
 Recent cases of interactions with orcas in the North Atlantic offer a clear example repeated and forceful impacts on the rudders place sudden loads on the hull.
 Composite materials cannot effectively absorb such shocks and may ultimately delaminate or fail potentially leading to water ingress.

-Above all on a Garcia aluminum sailboat the rudder stock tube through which the rudder shaft passes is welded directly to the hull.
-The rudders themselves are also made of ultra resistant aluminum.
-The risk of damage caused by orcas is therefore extremely low on a Garcia bluewater yacht.
+But above all, on a Garcia sailboat, the rudder tube through which the rudder stock passes through the hull welded to the hull.
+And the rudders themselves are made of aluminium, which is extremely resistant.
+The risk of damage from orcas is therefore virtually zero on a Garcia.

 Proven choices in shipbuilding